Earn your Master’s of Public Health (MPH) degree from Simmons University

 An adaptable and innovative program

 The MPH curriculum consists of 42 credit hours that can be completed in the 24-month traditional masters or the 15-month accelerated masters program.
-The curriculum includes 9 core courses, 2 electives, and a capstone project.
+The curriculum includes 9 core courses, one elective, and a practicum experience.
 With multiple opportunities to customize their MPH degree, students can develop content expertise in their area of passion and make an impact on the issues that matter most to them.

 Through community-embedded experiences, immersion courses, and a culminating Health Equity Change Project, students are prepared for a career in public health that addresses the underlying causes of health disparities and health inequities.